RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 <figure>
   <img src="/images/blog1/system.png" alt="Visualization of inference system architecture">
-  <figcaption>Example of system layer using a simplified view of PD-disaggregated inference, from <a href="https://arxiv.org/pdf/2407.00079">Mooncake paper</a></figcaption>
+  <figcaption>Example of inference system using a simplified version of the <a href="https://arxiv.org/pdf/2407.00079">Mooncake paper</a></figcaption>
 </figure>

 Starting from this layer, inference and training frameworks diverge significantly.
 Inference frameworks like vLLM, SGLang, and TensorRT-LLM emphasize high-performance kernel, parallelism, smart request batching, and efficient KV management.
 Training frameworks iterate rapidly as algorithms evolve, with many serving as scaffolds for parallelism implementation (e.g., Megatron-LM, DeepSpeed).
 With the recent rise of Reinforcement Learning, there are more connections between training and inference - for example, VeRL emphasizes seamless integration of Megatron-LM, vLLM, and other frameworks.

 Again, we focus on optimizations that better utilize system computation, memory, and communication.

 **Parallelism is the key for both training and inference**.
-There are many good explanations available, such as the [NeMo documentation](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/parallelisms.html).
+There are many good explanations available, e.g., [NeMo Documentation](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/parallelisms.html) and [DeepSpeed Documentation](https://www.deepspeed.ai/tutorials/zero/).

 Almost all parallelism strategies improve throughput.
 Not all of them improve latency.
-Parallelism selection is based mainly on memory and communication constraints.
+Choices of parallelism is determined by memory and communication constraints.
 Overall computation is mostly a constant except for corner cases like FSDP and [TP vs DP Attention](https://lmsys.org/blog/2024-12-04-sglang-v0-4/#data-parallelism-attention-for-deepseek-models).
 Below is a table summarizing most common parallelism strategies.

 | Type | Description | Pros & Cons |
 | :--- | :--- | :--- |